erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **RACE**

 Ferrari makes one less car than the market demands to always ensure a full order book.
+They mentioned their order book is "covered" through 2026 on their Q1 earnings call.
 I like that it's an international, European equity.
-I already am heavily invested in several automakers and lightened up to raise funds.
+I already am heavily invested in several automakers and lightened up at all-time highs to raise funds.

 Sold: 1 Share